-Figure 14-1.
+Figure 12-1.
 Reset Logic

-IEEE 1149.1 (JTAG) Boundary-scan
+IEEE 1149.1 (JTAG) Boundary-scan on page 334

-14.3 Power-on Reset
+12.3.
+Power-on Reset

 A Power-on Reset (POR) pulse is generated by an On-chip detection circuit.
 The POR is activated whenever V{CC} is below the detection level.
 The POR circuit can be used to trigger the start-up Reset, as well as to detect a failure in supply voltage.